2021 Telluride 100 Covid19 Plan

 Begins at 7PM for the 100 mile

-We will be scheduling each distance/age group every 5 minutes to come and pickup their awards.
+We will be scheduling each distance/age group to come and pickup their awards.
 The podium for every group is 5 deep so there will be a maximum of 5 people in each group.
-We require that a mask be worn during this process and we will have extra on hand in case someone does not have one.
+We require that a face covering be worn during this process and we will have extra on hand in case someone does not have one.

 PPE for Volunteers: